sakurakhadag/warmspringwinds.github.io/_posts/2017-01-23-fully-convolutional-networks-(fcns)-for-image-segmentation.md

 by Long et al, namely _FCN-32s_, _FCN-16s_, _FCN-8s_ and qualitatively evaluated them by using them to create _Telegram stickers_.

-Segmentation can be improved for more complicated image with application of Conditional Random Fields (CRFs) as a post-processing stage, which we described in the previous post.
+Segmentation can be improved for more complicated images with application of Conditional Random Fields (CRFs) as a post-processing stage, which we described in the previous post.